seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 36) What is commendable if we want to copy all data from 1 bucket to another bucket?
 37) enter df -h command and print specific data in that which command is used?
-38)Root volume is full how will you troubleshoot it
+38) Root volume is full how will you troubleshoot it
 39) How to recover corrupted root vol data?